amcginlay/ops-manager-automation-cc/README.md

 ## Clone _this_ repo

-_This_ repo conatins file and scripts required to build your private repo.
+_This_ repo contains file and scripts required to build your private repo.

 Clone it now: